-Heart Disease Sunday, April 23,1995 This course will provide attendees with the opportunity to interact with recognized experts involved in the research and development of new techniques and procedures in congenital heart disease.
-8:00 a.m4:30 p.m.
-Independence Ballroom Sheraton Boston The format of the course will include lectures on current issues within each of the topic areas, with ample time provided during each session for discussion of specific questions Hotel and Towers Boston, MA from the audience.
-Registration Enrollment in this course will be by pre- registration until March 27, 1995.
-The registration fee is \$50 per person and includes the PG Course, coffee break, and lunch.
-Accreditation The American Association for Thoracic Surgery is accredited by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.
-The American Association for Thoracic Surgery designates this continuing medical education activity for 6 credit hours in Category 1 of the Physicians Recognition Award of the American Medical Association.
+Heart experts involved in the research and

+development of new techniques and

+Disease procedures in congenital heart disease.

+Sunday, April 23,1995 The format of the course will include lectures

+8:00 a.m4:30 p.m. on current issues within each of the topic areas, with ample time provided during each

+session for discussion of specific questions

+Independence Ballroom from the audience.

+Sheraton Boston Registration

+Hotel and Towers Enrollment in this course will be by pre-

+Destars MAA Enforment in this course will be by pre-

+Boston, MA registration until March 27, 1995.
+The

+registration fee is \$50 per person and includes

+the PG Course, coffee break, and lunch.

+Accreditation

+The American Association for Thoracic

+Surgery is accredited by the Accreditation

+Council for Continuing Medical Education to

+sponsor continuing medical education for

+physicians.
+The American Association for

+Thoracic Surgery designates this continuing

+medical education activity for 6 credit hours in Category 1 of the Physicians Recognition

+Award of the American Medical Association.